-- Adopt the monitoring framework developed for Mississauga's Natural Heritage System and Urban Forest (see UFMP Action #1 and Appendix A for implementation guidance), which aligns with the targets identified in Section 6 - Monitor the status of the Natural Heritage System and the Urban Forest with support from the Region, local agencies and other partners (see UFMP Action #2 for implementation guidance) - For the annual Natural Area Survey updates: - o review Conservation Management Plans to identify any recent management actions that require inspection and/or monitoring - re-structure the annual Natural Area Survey updates so they focus only on communicating major changes that may require urgent management responses, with a more comprehensive city-wide trend analysis/report once every four years - annual updates should be brief (approximately 1 to 15 pages) and in non-technical language to communicate the state of the Natural Heritage System and any new management concerns to Council, Senior Managers and external stakeholders - management needs identified in annual updates should be transferred to Conservation Management Plans (see UFMP Action #20) to enable prescriptions to be implemented on a timely basis - For Natural Heritage System monitoring, draw on information and summaries from CVC and TRCA's ongoing aquatic and terrestrial monitoring programs - For the Urban Forest monitoring: - o assess Mississauga's canopy cover (using leaf on aerial satellite imagery) once every four years - assess street and park tree species diversity and condition using the current street and park tree inventory once every eight years
+- Adopt the monitoring framework developed for Mississauga's Natural Heritage System and Urban Forest (see UFMP Action #1 and Appendix A for implementation guidance), which aligns with the targets identified in Section 6 - Monitor the status of the Natural Heritage System and the Urban Forest with support from the Region, local agencies and other partners (see UFMP Action #2 for implementation guidance) - For the annual Natural Area Survey updates: - review Conservation Management Plans to identify any recent management actions that require inspection and/or monitoring - re-structure the annual Natural Area Survey updates so they focus only on communicating major changes that may require urgent management responses, with a more comprehensive city-wide trend analysis/report once every four years - annual updates should be brief (approximately 1-15 pages?) and in non-technical language to communicate the state of the Natural Heritage System and any new management concerns to Council, Senior Managers and external stakeholders - management needs identified in annual updates should be transferred to Conservation Management Plans (see UFMP Action #20) to enable prescriptions to be implemented on a timely basis. - For the Urban Forest monitoring: - assess Mississauga's canopy cover (using leaf on aerial satellite imagery) once every four years - assess street and park tree species diversity and condition using the current street and park tree inventory once every eight years - Consolidate findings from annual Natural Area Survey updates and canopy cover analyses into to a State of the NH&UFS report once every four years (i.e., in early 2022, 2026, 2030 and 2034) that is concise, includes images and graphs, and clearly communicates the status, importance and outstanding activities within the Natural Heritage System and Urban Forest.

-- Consolidate findings from annual Natural Area Survey updates and canopy cover analyses into to a State of the NH&UFS report once every four years (i.e., in early 2022, 2026, 2030 and 2034) that is concise, includes images and graphs, and clearly communicates the status, importance and outstanding activities within the Natural Heritage System and Urban Forest. - Circulate highlights, or the report in its entirely, to all City departments, the Environmental Advisory Committee, Council, stakeholders and the community
+Circulate highlights, or the report in its entirely, to all City departments, the Environmental Advisory Committee, Council, stakeholders and the community

 Current Practices: Natural areas in each quarter of the City are surveyed and reported on annually, so a complete review of natural areas across the city is completed every four years.
 Annual reports are comprehensive, written in relatively technical language, and used to update the statistics for the entire City.
 The Natural Areas Survey database is also updated as part of this process and is used to generate fact sheets for each area.
-Although much valuable information is collected, it is not effectively disseminated to decision-makers, and is not consistently communicated to operations staff in terms of management needs.
+Although much valuable information is collected, it is not effectively disseminated to decision-makers, and is not consistently communicated to operations staff in terms of priority management needs.